ericabxy/wadder/README.md

 --index=N

-        Set the index of the (first) directory entry that will be looked up.
+        Set the first entry to index when using "--list".
+Defaults to the first entry [0].

 --indexed